šŸ“š Goodbye BookWyrm, Hello Bookmory

 The Notes section of Bookmory showing some notes I have taken from the books I read

-During my reading sessions, I can make a bunch of notes on the stuff I’m reading and flag them as one of four types: Book Content (quotes), Summary, Thought, and Question.
+During my reading sessions, I can make a bunch of notes on the stuff I’m reading and flag them as one of four types: Book Content (which I use for quotes and highlights), Summary (to help me collect my thoughts on what it was I just read), Thought (opinions, reviews, other random thoughts), and Question (stuff to look up or reread/write about later).
 It can also read text from photos, and it even does a pretty decent job of reading my chicken scratch handwriting!

 A photograph of my Kobo with some text highlighted using the Bookmory app, along with a transcription of the highlighted text and a button to add this as a note for my book entry

-You can snap a photo of whatever it is you're reading, or your handwritten notes, and the app will extract it into text to add as a note for your book entry.
+You can snap a photo of whatever it is you're reading, or your handwritten notes, and the app will turn it into text to add as a note for your book entry.

 Dopamine hits